 Tragic skiing accidents in Tyrol: Two Dutch people lose their lives

-Neustift im Stubaital, Österreich - A terrible misfortune shook the Tyrol ski area when two tragic skiing accidents took place within a very short time.
-On Friday, January 4th, a 23-year-old Dutch lost his life in the event of a fall apart from the secured slopes at the Stubaier Glacier.
-The young man was traveling with his brother and a friend when he lost control of his skis around noon and crashed into a rock.
-Despite immediate help from the slope rescue and the rapid use of an emergency helicopter, all help came too late.
-The police reported that the scene of the accident was quickly secured and the body had to be recovered with a helicopter.
-A judicial autopsy was ordered to determine the exact cause of death, with no indication of external debt so far, such as kosmo.at reported.
+A terrible accident shook the Tyrol ski area when two tragic ski accidents occurred within a very short space of time.
+On Friday, January 4th, a 23-year-old Dutchman lost his life in a fall off the secured slopes on the Stubai Glacier.
+The young man was with his brother and a friend when he lost control of his skis around midday and crashed into a rock.
+Despite immediate help from the piste rescue team and the rapid deployment of an emergency helicopter, any help came too late.
+The police reported that the scene of the accident was quickly secured and the body had to be recovered by helicopter.
+An autopsy was ordered to determine the exact cause of death, although there is currently no evidence of foul play Kosmo.at reported.

 Another fatal accident in Nauders